dmijatovic/dv4all-wcp/components/README.md

 `THIS LIBRARY IS USED TO TEST USE OF WEB COMPONENTS, LERNA AND HOW PUBLISHING TO NPM WORKS.`

-This lib contains basic web components like buttons, inputs etc. It exports all components into dv4wc module.
-It depens on two other libraries from @dv4all scope.
+It contains basic web components like buttons, inputs etc. It depens on two other libraries from @dv4all scope.

-**This module is part of monorepo dv4all-wcp-lerna.**

 ## Usage